kannkyo/nvd-api/SECURITY.md

 ## Reporting a Vulnerability

-Please report a vulunerability by [security advisories](https://github.com/kannkyo/nvd-api/security/advisories/new).
+Please report a vulnerability by [security advisories](https://github.com/kannkyo/nvd-api/security/advisories/new).
 Vulunerability reports should contain 4 elements.

 * Impact : What kind of vulnerability is it?
 Who is impacted?
 * Patches : Has the problem been patched?
 What versions should users upgrade to?